Wills, Trusts & Probate

 Frequently Asked Questions About Powers of Attorney

-What is the difference between a durable and a general power of attorney?
+What is the difference between a general and durable power of attorney?